 Climate Hope Campaigns

-For the second year, the United Church of Christ (UCC) is undertaking a nationwide Climate Hope campaign.
+Climate Hope Campaigns are a faith-rooted, multi-generational effort to achieve federal legislation that addresses the twin crises of climate and inequality.
+For the third straight year, the United Church of Christ (UCC) is undertaking a nationwide Climate Hope Campaign.
 In 2023, our Climate Hope Cards initiative sought to save thousands of lives, address societal inequities, and get our nation on track to meet its climate goals by collecting thousands of petition postcards that urged the Environmental Protection Agency to adopt the strongest possible protections.
 As part of a larger coalition, our efforts were successful!

 THE WINNING CLIMATE HOPE ART FOR 2024